urchade/GLiNER/README.md

 #### 🔬 Domain Specific Models
 - **Biomedical**: `urchade/gliner_large_bio-v0.1` *(Apache 2.0)*

-## 🛠 Installation
+## 🛠 Installation & Usage

-To begin using the GLiNER model, you must first install the GLiNER Python library through pip:
+To begin using the GLiNER model, first install the GLiNER Python library through pip:

 ```bash
 !pip install gliner
 ```

-## 🚀 Usage

-### Basic Use Case
+### 🚀 Basic Use Case

 After the installation of the GLiNER library, import the `GLiNER` class.
 Following this, you can load your chosen model with `GLiNER.from_pretrained` and utilize `predict_entities` to discern entities within your text.